 • Languages open windows when doors close and expand financial prospects.
 Fluency in a second language can lead to well-paying job prospects in countless industries including diplomacy, interpreting, marketing and international aid.
 Given the current uncertain political situation and the impact on students' futures of BREXIT, it is more important than ever to equip students with the skills to bridge cultural and linguistic gaps.
 Commentators have noted that, as Britain leaves the European Union, it's more important than ever to show how much we value international opportunities, language-learning, and ensuring our young people have a global outlook.
 Employers value languages, as they are increasingly important to make sure we can compete in the global market and are vital for some graduate schemes.

 Exam board used in Y10 & Y11

-AQA (GCSE French from the 5-year course; GCSE German ab initio from Year 9 on the legacy three-year KS4; GCSE Spanish ab initio from Year 9 on the legacy three-year KS4)
+AQA (GCSE French from the 5-year course; GCSE German on the two-year GCSE; GCSE Spanish ab initio from Year 9 on the legacy three-year KS4)